dotnet/aspnetcore/docs/WebTransport.md

 # Using WebTransport in Kestrel

 Kestrel currently implements most of the WebTransport [draft-02](https://ietf-wg-webtrans.github.io/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.html) specification, except for datagrams.
 Datagrams will be implemented at a later date.
-This document outlines how to use the functionality.
+This document outlines how to use the already implemented functionality.

 # Running the sample app
-To help applications get started on implementing WebTransport, there is the `WebTransportSampleApp` project.
-You can find it in `src\Servers\Kestrel\samples\WebTransportSampleApp`.
-To use it simply run it from VS. This will launch the server and a terminal which will show logs that Kestrel prints.
-Now you should be able to connect to it from any client that implements the standard WebTransport draft02 specification.
+To help applications get started on implementing WebTransport, there is the `WebTransportSampleApp` project located at `src\Servers\Kestrel\samples\WebTransportSampleApp`.
+To use it, simply run it from VS. This will launch the server and a terminal which will show logs from Kestrel as it interacts with the client.
+Now you should be able to connect to the sample from any client that implements the standard WebTransport draft02 specification.

-**Note:** Once you run the WebTransportSampleApp, it will print the certificate hash that it is using for the SSL connection.
-You will need to copy and paste it into your client to make sure that both the server and the client use the same one.
+**Note:** Once you run the `WebTransportSampleApp`, it will print the certificate hash that it is using for the SSL connection.
+You will need to copy it into your client to make sure that both the server and the client use the same one.

 ## Using Edge or Chrome DevTools as a client
 The Chromium project has implemented a WebTransport client and can be accessed via their JS API from the Chrome or Edge DevTools console.
-A good sample app demoing how to use that API can be found [here](https://github.com/myjimmy/google-webtransport-sample/blob/ee13bde656c4d421d1f2a8e88fd71f572272c163/client.js).
+A good sample app demonstrating how to use that API can be found [here](https://github.com/myjimmy/google-webtransport-sample/blob/ee13bde656c4d421d1f2a8e88fd71f572272c163/client.js).

 # Note about preview features
 WebTransport is a preview feature.
 Therefore, you must manually enable it via the `EnablePreviewFeatures` property and toggle the `Microsoft.AspNetCore.Server.Kestrel.Experimental.WebTransportAndH3Datagrams` `AppContextSwitch`.
 This can be done by either of the following options: